We are a small team of eight staff members and several freelance consultants, with a broad range of skills, expertise and experience.

 2019 European Community Summit on HIV Prevention.

-Supporting people with HIV to live well as they get older: A long life with HIV booklet.
+Supporting people with HIV to live well as they get older.

 PrEP in Europe Initiative.

 In addition to grants and donations NAM has been contracted by various organisations to deliver specific services including:

 - Central and North West London NHS Foundation Trust (CNWL)